 Management of these guilds were undertaken by guild masters and volunteer administrative staff that managed who was or was not a member of the guild, hold events for locals to attend in order to expose more consumers to the tradesmen of the guild, and when things got more exclusive, to collect dues from guild members to ensure membership.

 Guilds eventually matured and evolved into the modern day university system, chambers of commerce, trade unions, associations, and clubs, using a similar format of management until the computer and internet age.
 At this point in time, membership was no longer locked to the locals who could attend physical events, meetings, and lectures.

 The internet allowed members to join from around the country, or even around the world.
-Members could be informed of and kept informed of the association’s events, news, and more all while being billed without need of physical mail.
-This changed the checkerboard for management’s role in an association forever.
+Members could be informed of and kept informed of the association’s events, news, and more all while being billed without the need of physical mail.
+This changed the checkerboard for the management’s role in an association forever.

 This is where association management software stepped in.
 Originally just a mess of excel sheets, entrepreneurs saw the value in combining all the necessary tools into platforms that serve for a digital translation of association management.

 When it comes to associations, the prime goal of management is like any other member-based organization.
 Increase new members, and keep existing members.
 To do so requires strategic messaging and offer standpoint.
 That means you as the management need to offer something that is exclusive to members of your organization.

 It all starts with what you can offer to your members that they cannot easily find elsewhere.
 Depending on the type of association you are, generally, you’d be serving a sector of industry or profession.
 This is the point at which you must prevail among all others.
 You need to have a good network with your industry’s leaders and influencers.
 Only then could you really bring something to the table in the form of exclusive offers to members.